ShelbyG2/react-app/README.md

-# 🚀 My React Learning Journey
+# 🚀 Njenga's React Learning Journey

 <div align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" alt="React Logo" width="200" height="200">
+  <h3>By <a href="https://github.com/ShelbyG2">ShelbyG2</a></h3>
 </div>

 ## 📚 About This Project

-This repository documents my React learning journey, showcasing various components and concepts I've mastered along the way.
+This repository documents my (Njenga's) React learning journey, showcasing various components and concepts I've mastered along the way.
 Built with React and Vite, this project serves as both a reference and a demonstration of my growing React skills.

 ## ✨ Key Features